A Refinement of Pohst's Inequality: Proofs of technical lemmas

-If $i>i'$ then by considering the negative canonical pair $(i,j_2')_-$.
-Because $(i',j_2')_-$ is minimal we have that $(i,j_2')_-$ cannot be in $\nvdoub$ or $\nuquad$-configuration.
+We work two cases.
+If $i>i'$, then consider the negative canonical pair $(i,j_2')_-$.
+Since $(i',j_2')_-$ is the second smallest non ideal pair on $h_{j_2'}$, we have that $(i,j_2')_-$ cannot be in $\nvdoub$ or $\nuquad$-configuration.
 It cannot be in $\utrip$-configuration, since we are at an unstable level.
-It cannot be in a $\dtrip$ or $\nsing$-configuration since it contradicts lemma \ref{ImpConf1}.
-It cannot be in $\ndquad$ or $\nhdoub$-configuration since it contradicts lemma \ref{ImpConf2}.
-If $i<i'$ then by considering all possible partitions that include $(i',j_2')_-$ we again obtain a contradiction. \item We have that $h_{j_2}$ is connected to $h_j$ by means of Case 3 and $h_{j'_2}$ connected to $h_{j}$ by means of Case 5.
-Suppose that $(i,j_2)_-$ is the minimal negative pair in $h_{j_2}$ it should be connected to $(i,j)_+$.
-If $(i',j_2')_-$ is the minimal negative pair in $h_{j_2'}$ it should be connected to $(i_3',i'-1)_-$.
-By considering all possible partitions that include $(i,j_2')_-$ we obtain a contradiction. \item We have that $h_{j_2}$ is connected to $h_j$ by means of Case 5 and $h_{j'_2}$ connected to $h_{j}$ by means of Case 3.
-Suppose that $(i,j_2)_-$ is the minimal negative pair in $h_{j_2}$ it should be connected to a negative pair $(i_3,i-1)_-$.
-If $(i',j_2')_-$ is the minimal negative pair in $h_{j_2'}$ it should be connected to $(i',j)_+$.
-Again by considering all possible partitions that include $(i,j_2')_-$ we obtain a contradiction. \end{enumerate} \end{proof} \begin{lemma} Suppose $(i,j)_-$ is minimal such that we are in Case 3.
-Then there exist a positive pair $(i,j')_+$ contained in $\sing$-configuration (So we can apply operation 1) or in $\hdoub$-configuration with $(i',j')_-$ such that $(i',j)_+$ is in $\sing$-configuration (So we can apply operation 2). \end{lemma} \begin{proof} Lemma \ref{Combinatorial1} joint with the second part of lemma \ref{MinimalPairs} implies that in the vertical list $v_{(i,j)}=\{(i,i),\dots,(i,j-1),(i,j)\}\cap K_v$ there must exist some $(i,j')_+$ contained either in $\sing$-configuration or in $\hdoub$-configuration with $(i',j')_-$.
-In the first case, we are done.
-In the second case, we still need to verify that $(i',j)_+$ is in $\sing$-configuration.
-We do it by considering all possible cases.
-It cannot be in $\hdoub$, $\vdoub$ or $\iquad$-configuration due to the order in which the construction is performed.
-It is not in $\trip$-configuration since we are in an unstable level.
-It is not in $\tquad$-configuration since $(i,j)_-$ is the first pair on the list for which we couldn't apply Case 3 of the construction.
-The only option left is that $(i',j')_+$ is in $\sing$-configuration. \end{proof}
+It cannot be in a $\dtrip$ or $\nsing$-configuration, since it contradicts lemma \ref{ImpConf1}.
+It cannot be in $\ndquad$ or $\nhdoub$-configuration, since it contradicts lemma \ref{ImpConf2}.
+If $i<i'$, we repeat the previous argument by considering the possible configurations for $(i',j_2)_-$. \item {\bf{Level $j_2$ is unstable and level $j_2'$ is stable.}} Suppose that $(i,j_2)_-$ the second smallest non ideal pair in $h_{j_2}$, it should be connected to $(i,j)_+$.
+If $(i',j_2')_-$ is the smallest non ideal pair in $h_{j_2'}$, it should be connected to $(i_3',j)_-$.
+By considering all possible partitions that include $(i,j_2')_-$ we obtain a contradiction. \item {\bf{Level $j_2$ is stable and level $j_2'$ is unstable.}} Suppose that $(i,j_2)_-$ is the smallest non ideal pair in $h_{j_2}$, it should be connected to a negative pair $(i_3,j)_-$.
+If $(i',j_2')_-$ the second smallest non ideal pair in $h_{j_2'}$, it should be connected to $(i',j)_+$.
+Since $i-1=j<j_2$, the pair $(i,j_2')_-$ exists, by considering all possible partitions that include it we obtain a contradiction. \qedhere \end{enumerate} \end{proof}